 For thousands of years, plants have offered natural remedies for a variety of diseases and illnesses.
 Many people are drawn to natural herbs and supplements not only for their medicinal properties, but also because of the minimal side effects associated with the consumption of these natural herbs and spices.
 In fact, many of these natural substances were used long before the development of modern medicine.

 When most people think of black pepper, they think of the shaker sitting alongside the salt on just about every dining table, both in homes and in restaurants.
-Yes, it is primarily used as a spice, but the main component of black pepper “bioperine” is useful for more than just flavor.
+Yes, it is primarily used as a spice on food, but the main component of black pepper “bioperine” is useful for more than just flavor.
 Let's take a look at bioperine and the multitude of health benefits it offers.